czetsuya/javaee-select-any-injection/README.md

 This project demonstrates how we can select a service injected using @Any annotation using a Literal at run time.

-## Return a Service Based on Literal Annotation
+## Return a Service Base on Literal Annotation

 ```sh
 public InvestmentService<?> getInvestmentService(Investment investment) {